Pete Teo

-Pete Teo (张子夫 (張子夫, Tiuⁿ Chú-hu, Zoeng1 Zi2 Fu1, Zhāng Zifu), born 26 December 1972), is a multiple award-winning Malaysian singer songwriter, film composer and filmmaker as well as a sought-after actor in what has become known as 'New Wave Malaysian Cinema'.
+Pete Teo (张子夫 (張子夫, Tiuⁿ Chú-hu, Zoeng1 Zi2 Fu1, Zhāng Zifu), born 26 December 1972), is a Malaysian singer songwriter, film composer and filmmaker as well as an actor in what has become known as 'New Wave Malaysian Cinema'.
 His work is associated with non-partisan reform politics in Malaysia – in particular, using new media resources to promote wider democratic participation, press freedom, and racial unity.
 Teo's work has been featured on the BBC, CNN, KBS, NHK, as well as numerous international film festivals and arts events.
 He has made some of the most watched viral videos in Malaysia.